Hermes · Live Intelligence

 What the warning signs would have looked like on a properly instrumented system:

-• Ventilation monitoring alerts: Continuous monitoring of concepts/Ventilation systems (fan status, airflow velocity, pressure differentials) would have indicated a failure or significant reduction in air supply to the affected areas, triggering alerts to control room operators.
+• Ventilation monitoring alerts: Continuous monitoring of Ventilation systems (fan status, airflow velocity, pressure differentials) would have indicated a failure or significant reduction in air supply to the affected areas, triggering alerts to control room operators.

 • Entry permit system: A properly managed entry permit system for mining pits, requiring atmospheric testing before entry and continuous monitoring during work, would have prevented miners from entering unsafe environments.